danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

   }
 ```

-There are [multiple algorithms](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap#Algorithm) for deciding where to add line breaks, but for this program it can be as simple as just breaking at the last space in each line.
+There are [a few algorithms](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap#Algorithm) for deciding where to add line breaks, but this program only needs to break at the last space in each line.

-Before we look for the last space, we need to consider all of the characters eligible to be in the current line.
-Zig's debug and safe [release modes](https://ziglang.org/documentation/master/#Build-Mode) include bounds checks that prevent us from accessing outside bounds of an array.
+Before we look for the last space, we need to consider all characters in the current line.
+Zig's default [release mode](https://ziglang.org/documentation/master/#Build-Mode) will panic if we access indexes outside the bounds of an array.

 ```zig
 // This will cause a runtime panic if `self.width > self.text.len`